 Applicants who have attended university courses in Danish during their residence may be able to replace the language examination with the accreditation that proves their participation in these courses.
 It is important to note that the language exam is subject to a fee and that the applicant can take a mock examination online (which is recommended) before the official one.

-What is the general application process?
+What is the general application process in 2023?

 If you meet all of the criteria described above by our immigration lawyer in Denmark, you can start the application process with the Ministry of Immigration, Integration, and Housing.
 The main step is to fill in the application form and to provide the required documentation.
 This will include a passport copy, a copy of the permanent residence permit, the original Danish language examination results, copies of the Citizenship test or naturalization test results, and a filled-in statement for self-support.
 Parents may also need to submit a different statement for parental responsibility.